Amla Power – DIY Spicy Shampoo

 The result was very liquid (and it is fine like that!
 Because the shampoo is not finished yet 😉 ).

-7) Now you measure the Cocamidopropyl Betaine and Pour it in the big Becher 😀
+7) Finally I measured the Cocamidopropyl Betaine and poured it in the big Becher 😀

 Amla Power Shampoo 6